-This post will explain some extra roles of a home Wi-Fi router and walk you through turning an Internet-ready free Wi-Fi connection, or not-so-free one, into the broadband Internet source for your home (Wi-Fi) network.
+This post will explain some different roles of a home Wi-Fi router and walk you through the process of turning an Internet-ready (free) Wi-Fi connection into the broadband Internet source for your home (Wi-Fi) network.

 Obviously, this doesn’t apply to everyone.
 But for those it does, it’s a great way to make use of a (free) Wi-Fi connection, especially a high-speed one.

 Free Wi-Fi as Broadband Internet?
 Isn’t that stating the obvious?